OVlasiuk/qhull-visuals/README.md

 # qhull-visuals
 Mathematica routine to process qhull output.
-Designed for the output of the gradient descent method applied to Riesz energy, as in [https://github.com/OVlasiuk/RieszEnergyOptimization].
+Designed for the output of the gradient descent method applied to Riesz energy, as in [this repository](https://github.com/OVlasiuk/RieszEnergyOptimization).

-Written with Douglas Hardin and Ziqi Young.
+Written with Douglas Hardin and [Ziqi Young](https://github.com/kenyangzq).

 Usage: